 I am always fond of penetrating its center and enjoy watching them scatter gracefully and eventually regroup into a different form and shape.
 However, it was only then that I had experienced that as I penetrated their school, none of them turned around.

 They just moved aside while they watched me pass through them with their big eyes looking at me.
 It is also quite common to see juvenile sea turtles almost on every dive.

 Another resident school within the area are barracudas, usually found lurking in the blue.
-So, while you’re diving along the walls, check out the blue from time to time.
+So, while you’re diving in Bohol along the walls, check out the blue from time to time.
 I recall seeing a school of barracudas with one of them as an albino.
 It was the albino barracuda that gave away the school’s camouflage against the blue water.
 There is also a school of mackerels loitering around.

 Found at the west side of Balicasag that highlights a 200 meter drop-off.
 The huge majestic wall is teeming with marine life together with resident tiny critters among macro photographers to enjoy.

 It truly is a great place to experience most especially when you get to see its visibility that could go 20 to 40 meters far depending on the season.
 It usually is an easy dive to begin with and this is where the huge school of jacks are usually spotted.

 On the north-east side of Balicasag is the Black Forest, the most popular dive site.
 It got its name from having an abundance of amazing black corals.
 It features a steep slope that runs off 40 meters deep and has its share of marine life from corals, gorgonians, groupers, barracudas, napoleons, tuna, wrasses, snappers, batfish, triggerfish (including the giant), surgeonfish, moorish idols, garden eels, angelfish, emperor, trumpet fish, to puffers, and more.